-Quality control.
 Quality control refers to the technologies and activities implemented to confirm that all aspects of data curation meet the quality requirements.
 Quality control evaluation includes but is not limited to data extraction, security processing, cleaning, structuring, and subsequent storage, transmission, analysis, and submission.
-Quality control aims to ensure that all data are reliable and that the data processing has been conducted correctly.
-Complete, standardized, and reliable data curation schemes and plans should be followed, and corresponding data quality inspection and system verification procedures used to ensure that the data curation scheme used to ensure the data curation system operates under normal and stable conditions to ensure the accuracy and reliability of the RWD.
+Quality control aims to ensure that all data are reliable, and that the data processing has been conducted correctly.
+Complete, standardized, and reliable data curation schemes and plans should be followed, and corresponding data quality inspection and system verification procedures used to ensure that the data curation system operates under normal and stable conditions to ensure the accuracy and reliability of the RWD.